pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

   Not available
 {{< /tabsection >}}

-###### get_page_by_filter()
+###### getPageByFilter()

 This method retrieves a set of records that comply with a given filter’s conditions.
-It takes the correlation_id, paging parameters, and JSON strings for sorting and projecting as input values.
+It takes the correlationId, paging parameters, and JSON strings for sorting and projecting as input values.
 It returns a DataPage object with the retrieved records as part of its data field.
 The example below explains its usage.

 {{< tabsection >}}
    Not available